 3.2.25.
 "Test mass of the vehicle" means the sum of the actual mass of the vehicle, 25 kg and the mass representative of the vehicle load.

 3.2.26.
-"Mass representative of the vehicle load" means x per cent of the maximum vehicle load where x is 15 per cent for category 1 vehicles and 28 per cent for category 2 vehicles.
+"Mass representative of the vehicle load" means x per cent of the maximum vehicle load where x is 15 per cent for category M vehicles and 28 per cent for category N vehicles.

 3.2.27.
 "Technically permissible maximum laden mass of the combination" (MC) means the maximum mass allocated to the combination of a motor vehicle and one or more trailers on the basis of its construction features and its design performances or the maximum mass allocated to the combination of a tractor unit and a semi-trailer.